19hours/sg-statutes/Acts/Bankruptcy Act.md

 ### Official Assignee’s accounts

-25\.—(1) The Official Assignee shall —
+25\.—(1) The Official Assignee shall, for such period as may be prescribed, keep in such form and manner as he determines —

-(a) keep in the prescribed form an account of his receipts and payments in respect of his administration of the estate of a bankrupt; and
+(a) an account of his receipts and payments in respect of his administration of the estate of a bankrupt; and

+(b) an account of his receipts and payments in respect of his administration of a debt repayment scheme under Part VA.

+[6/2009 wef 18/05/2009]

+(1A) The Official Assignee shall, upon payment of the prescribed fee, permit —

+(a) the inspection of an account referred to in subsection (1)(a) by the bankrupt, any creditor who has proved his debt in the bankruptcy or any other interested person; and

-(b) permit inspection of such account by the bankrupt or by any creditor who has proved his debt or by any other person interested, subject to payment of the prescribed fee.
+(b) the inspection of an account referred to in subsection (1)(b) by the debtor to whom the debt repayment scheme relates, any creditor who has proved his debt under the debt repayment scheme or any other interested person.

+[6/2009 wef 18/05/2009]

 (2) Every account referred to in subsection (1) shall be audited not less than once in each year by such officer as the Minister may appoint in that behalf.

 (3) For the purposes of the audit under subsection (2), the Official Assignee shall produce to the auditing officer such books and shall furnish him with such vouchers and information as he may require.

-### Books to be kept by Official Assignee
+### Records to be kept by Official Assignee

-26\.—(1) The Official Assignee shall keep as prescribed proper books, in which he shall cause to be made entries or minutes of proceedings at any meeting held under this Act and of such other matters as are prescribed.
+26\.—(1) The Official Assignee shall, for such period as may be prescribed, keep records containing entries or minutes of proceedings at any meeting held under this Act and of such other matters as may be prescribed.

+(2) Any creditor of —

+(a) a bankrupt; or

+(b) a debtor referred to in Part VA,

-(2) Any creditor of the bankrupt may, subject to the control of the court, personally or by his agent inspect any books kept by the Official Assignee under subsection (1).
+may, upon payment of the prescribed fee and subject to the control of the court, personally or by his agent inspect any record kept by the Official Assignee under subsection (1) which pertains to that bankrupt or debtor (as the case may be).

+[6/2009 wef 18/05/2009]

-### Bankruptcy Estates Account
+### Bankruptcy Estates Account and Debt Repayment Schemes Account

-27\.—(1) The Official Assignee shall keep with such bank as he may think fit an account, to be called the Bankruptcy Estates Account, into which all moneys received by the Official Assignee under this Act shall, subject to the provisions of this Act, be paid.
+27\.—(1) The Official Assignee shall keep with such bank as he may think fit —

+(a) an account, to be called the Bankruptcy Estates Account, into which all moneys received by the Official Assignee under this Act (with the exception of Part VA) shall, subject to this Act, be paid; and

+(b) an account, to be called the Debt Repayment Schemes Account, into which all moneys received by the Official Assignee under Part VA shall, subject to this Act, be paid.

+[6/2009 wef 18/05/2009]

-(2) All payments out of moneys standing to the credit of the Official Assignee in the Bankruptcy Estates Account shall be made by such bank in such manner as the Official Assignee may think fit.
+(2) All payments out of moneys standing to the credit of the Official Assignee in the Bankruptcy Estates Account or the Debt Repayment Schemes Account shall be made by such bank in such manner as the Official Assignee may think fit.

-### Investment of surplus funds in Bankruptcy Estates Account
+### Investment of surplus funds in Bankruptcy Estates Account and Debt Repayment Schemes Account

-28\.—(1) Whenever the cash balance standing to the credit of the Bankruptcy Estates Account is in excess of the amount which, in the opinion of the Official Assignee, is required for the time being to meet demands in respect of insolvent estates, the Official Assignee shall —
+28\.—(1) Whenever the cash balance standing to the credit of the Bankruptcy Estates Account or the Debt Repayment Schemes Account is in excess of the amount which, in the opinion of the Official Assignee, is required for the time being to meet demands in respect of insolvent estates or debt repayment schemes administered under Part VA, as the case may be, the Official Assignee shall —

 (a) notify the excess to the Accountant-General; and

 (b) pay over the whole or any part of the excess as the Accountant-General may require to such account as the Accountant-General may direct.

+[6/2009 wef 18/05/2009]

 (2) The Accountant-General may invest the sums paid over under subsection (1)(b) or any part thereof in trustee securities to be placed to the credit of the account referred to in subsection (1)(b).

-(3) Where any part of the money invested under subsection (2) is, in the opinion of the Official Assignee, required to meet any demand in respect of insolvent estates, the Official Assignee shall notify the Accountant-General the amount so required.
+(3) Where, in the opinion of the Official Assignee, any part of the money paid over from the Bankruptcy Estates Account or the Debt Repayment Schemes Account under subsection (1)(b) and invested under subsection (2) is required to meet any demand in respect of insolvent estates or debt repayment schemes administered under Part VA, as the case may be, the Official Assignee shall notify the Accountant-General of the amount so required.

+[6/2009 wef 18/05/2009]

-(4) The Accountant-General shall repay the Official Assignee such sum as may be required under subsection (3) to the credit of the Bankruptcy Estates Account and for that purpose the Accountant-General may direct the sale of such part of the securities as may be necessary.
+(4) The Accountant-General shall repay the Official Assignee such sum as may be required under subsection (3) to the credit of the Bankruptcy Estates Account or the Debt Repayment Schemes Account, as the case may be, and for that purpose the Accountant-General may direct the sale of such part of the securities as may be necessary.

-(5) The income derived from any investment under subsection (2) shall form part of the Consolidated Fund and regard shall be had to the amount thus derived in fixing the fees payable in respect of proceedings in bankruptcy .
+(5) The income derived from any investment under subsection (2) shall form part of the Consolidated Fund and regard shall be had to the amount thus derived in fixing the fees payable in respect of proceedings in bankruptcy and the administration of debt repayment schemes under Part VA.

-(6) Any profits on the sale of any of the securities placed to the credit of the Bankruptcy Estates Account shall be credited to the Consolidated Fund and that Fund shall be liable to make good any loss arising out of the sale of those securities.
+(6) Any profits on the sale of any of the securities placed to the credit of the Bankruptcy Estates Account or the Debt Repayment Schemes Account shall be credited to the Consolidated Fund and that Fund shall be liable to make good any loss arising out of the sale of those securities.

 ### Official Assignee to furnish list of creditors